Treating Cardiovascular Diseases in Wisconsin and Northern Illinois

 - Anklel-Brachial Index

 - Computerized tomography (CT)

 Treatments may involve:

 We provide vascular assessments and a multidisciplinary approach for treating vascular conditions at all our facilities.

 Team Approach to Personalized Care

-The Vascular Clinic at Aurora St. Luke’s Medical Center was the first in the state to offer a multidisciplinary approach to diagnosing and treating patients with vascular disease.
+The Vascular Center at Aurora St. Luke’s Medical Center was the first in the state to offer a multidisciplinary approach to diagnosing and treating patients with vascular disease.
 Our team includes vascular medicine specialists, cardiologists, neurologists, wound care specialists and podiatrists, who collaborate at every step—from diagnosing and treating vascular conditions to providing individualized follow-up care.

 Today this multidisciplinary approach is available at many of our hospitals and some of our clinics.

 Aurora is known for having one of the best vascular programs in the United States.
 Our coordinated care includes access to outstanding doctors and services for preventing, diagnosing and treating vascular disease.
 We also offer a full-service rehab program to ensure your optimal recovery.